St Andrew the Apostle Greek Orthodox School Equality information

 4 Advance equality of opportunity information

 We monitor individual student progress every half term and also monitor progress of key learner groups and compare their progress with the rest of the school population.
 These reports are presented to the Governing Body.
 Most members of these groups are performing in line or above the rest of the school population.
 Where there is underachievement we have put in place intervention/booster classes after school, at lunchtime or before school.
 The aim of these groups is to enable students to reduce the gap with the rest of the school population.
 We have recently added more intervention groups for literacy, social skills and numeracy for SEN students.

-The SEND Policy, SEN Information Report, Pupil Premium report and More Able students Policy can be found on our website.
+The SEND Policy, SEND Information Report, Pupil Premium report and More Able students Policy can be found on our website.

 Advance equality of opportunity objective(s):